 Temple of Poseidon

-The Temple of Poseidon is located on Cape Sounion, Greece, and is dedicated to the god Poseidon.
+The Temple of Poseidon is located at Cape Sounion, Greece, and is dedicated to the god Poseidon.

-The temple is thought to date from between 700 and 440 BCE.
+The temple is believed to date from between 700 and 440 BCE.

 The god Poseidon is commonly perceived as carrying a trident and presiding over the sea.
 He is one of the twelve Olympians in ancient Greek religion and mythology.